lapauligonzalez/predictive_analytics/README.md

 # Predictive Analytics
-This repository contains all the work I completed for the Predictive Analytics course, including the classes I attended and the final coursework.
+This repository contains all the work I completed for the Predictive Analytics course.